cmcmicrosystems/iot_platform/README.md

 - Shock, vibration, and temperature monitoring of industrial equipment
 - Theft, temperature monitoring of storage/shipping containers

 This IoT Platform is a PCB version of a reference design developed for the multi-technology silicon interposer platform.
+It consists of:
+- PCB design files for the Mentor Graphics PADS environment
+- Source code and binary format firmware
+- Android mobile app for data logging via smart phone

-Is it provided as-is.
+This project is provided as-is.
 Working samples were created and tested successfully.